 The College (CTCMPAO) is the governing body established by the government of Ontario, under the Regulated Health Professions Act, 1991 and the Traditional Chinese Medicine Act, 2006.

-It regulates the practice of traditional Chinese medicine and acupuncture in the public interest.
 The law in Ontario requires that every practitioner must be a registered member of the College (CTCMPAO).

 Experienced TCM professionals, who cannot speak, read or write English or French are excluded from registration.

 The Registration Regulation recognizes the experience of practicing professionals and that they may have acquired their knowledge and skills through apprenticeship and not formal education.
 The Regulation stipulates that:

 A grandparented certificate applicant has to prove that he/she has completed a minimum of 2,000 traditional Chinese medicine visits in Canada, which may include traditional Chinese acupuncture patient visits, within a five-year period before the regulation comes into force.

 A grandparented member who is unable to speak, read and write either English or French, can submit for approval a written plan on how to communicate in the official language with patients, other health care professionals and the health system. .

 Jurisprudence Test – The College had offered interpretative test sessions to help grandparented applicants, who lack English language fluency.

 Safety Test – The College continues to offer an accommodation plan for grandparented class applicants, who failed the Safety Test due to a lack of understanding of English.

 This special accommodation for Safety Program test will allow the grandparented applicant to work together with his/her interpreter (who is named in the registration application – written plan) to complete the Safety Program.

 Members may practise in any language they and their patients like.
 In fact, members are encouraged to use the language of communication that is most comfortable for the practitioner and the patient.